projectcalico/calico/master/networking/vxlan-ipip.md

 ### Value

-Calico supports encapsulation so you can send traffic between workloads, without requiring the underlying network to be aware of pod IP addresses.
+Calico supports encapsulation so you can send traffic between workloads, without requiring the underlying network to be aware of workload IP addresses.

 ### Features